term7/Break-Apple-Blocklist/README.md

 #### Allow Apple subdomains needed for critical system and security updates:

 Note: The domains required for Apple system updates may vary by region.
 The current allowlist has been tested and allows the system to check for and download updates.
-However, the update fails during the *Preparing updates…* phase.
-We have not yet identified the additional domains required for this step to succeed.

-In the meantime, we recommend temporarily disabling the blocklist when performing system updates, and re-enabling it once the update is complete.

 ### **Apple macOS Update & Verification Domains Reference**